 Tourists and locals alike go crazy over this rooftop bar in Fitzroy.
 Naked For Satan is hip, serves delicious tapas and cocktails, and offers some of the best northside city views.
-I don’t think the views of Melbourne are as good as the other locations on this list, but it deserves a mention because it’s something a little different (and plus, it’s awesome).
+I don’t think the Melbourne city view is as good as at the other locations on this list, but it deserves a mention because it’s something a little different (and plus, it’s awesome).

-Forget St. Kilda – instead, head a bit further south along the pedestrian path to Elwood and enjoy the view of Melbourne from the point where the path curves outward.
+Forget St. Kilda – instead, head a bit further south along the pedestrian path to Elwood and enjoy the Melbourne city view from the point where the path curves outward.
 Here you’ll find a stretch of rocks along the shore and a distant view of the city.

-Pro tip: Climb up the nearby hill for an even better view!
+Pro tip: Climb up the nearby hill for an even better Melbourne view point!

 Shrine of Remembrance